Student Handbooks

 Behavior Actions/Consequence Levels

-- Level 1: Minor Infractions such as in-class distractions, following directions, and conflicts.
+- Level 1: Minor Infractions, such as in-class distractions, following directions, and conflicts.

 - Consequences include, but are not limited to, loss of recess, parent conference, etc.